-Amendment of state regulations and Conditions of Participation
+Amendments to Regulations and Conditions of Participation

-Through its internal review of regulations and evaluation of home and community-based service settings, SDS has determined that amendments to regulations governing the waiver program and to provider standards in the SDS Conditions of Participation will bring SDS into full compliance with federal regulations.
-In addition, SDS will work with the Divisions of Health Care Services, Alaska Pioneer Homes, and the Office of Children's Services to ensure the assisted living homes and foster home, for which they have administrative responsibility, have the qualities required of home and community-based settings.
+Through its internal review of regulations and the providers' voluntary evaluation of home and community-based service settings, SDS determined that amendments to regulations governing the waiver program and to provider standards in the SDS Conditions of Participation will bring SDS into full compliance with federal regulations.
+SDS also communicated with the Divisions of Health Care Services, Alaska Pioneer Homes, and the Office of Children's Services to ensure the assisted living homes and foster homes, for which they have administrative responsibility, have regulations that support the qualities required of home and community-based settings.